-This public document is published at a total cost of \$11,808.00.
-One Thousand (1,000) copies of this public document were published in this first printing at a cost of \$11,808.00.
-The total cost of all printings of this document including reprints is \$11,808.00.
-This document was published by OTS-State Printing, 1201 North Third Street, Room G-224, Baton Rouge, LA 70802 for the Coastal Protection and Restoration Authority of Louisiana, to promulgate the comprehensive master plan, to report to the Louisiana Legislature, and inform Louisiana Citizens under authority of R.S.
+This public document is published at a total cost of \$11,808.
+One thousand copies of this public document were published in this first printing at a cost of \$11,808.
+The total cost of all printings of this document including reprints is \$11,808.
+This document was published by the Coastal Protection and Restoration Authority of Louisiana, 150 Terrace Avenue, Baton Rouge, La, 70802, to promulgate the comprehensive master plan, to report to the Louisiana Legislature, and inform Louisiana Citizens under authority of R.S.
 49:214.5.3.
-This material was printed in accordance with standards for printing by state agencies established in R.S.
+This material was printed in accordance with standards for printing by State Agencies established in R.S.
 43:31.
-Printing of this material was purchased in accordance with the provisions of Title 43 of the Louisiana Revised Statutes committed to our coast
+Printing of this material was purchased in accordance with the provisions of Title 43 of the Louisiana Revised Statutes.

+committed to our coast